Joan-Maina/useMemo/README.md

 - During the initial rendering, the callback function is invoked, the calculated result memoized and a component is returned(rendering)

 - Here is the catch;
-***If the dependencies do not change, the callback function is not invoked, instead, the memoized values is returned. ***
+ -- If the dependencies do not change, the callback function is not invoked, instead, the memoized values is returned.
-***If the dependencies change, the callback function is invoked, the calculated result memoized and the component is rerendered. ***
+ -- If the dependencies change, the callback function is invoked, the calculated result memoized and the component is rerendered.

 - Therefore, the example included on this repo works as follows: